 Kids will love this great Christmas vacation destination.
 The Virginia amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, holiday shows, and a spectacular light-dancing Christmas tree.
 Highlights include dining with Santa and Mrs. Claus, seeing live penguins, and visiting Santa's workshop.
 Unwrapped toy donations are welcome.

 04 of 05

 The holiday season kicks off just after Thanksgiving with the Annual Gettysburg Christmas Parade and continues for four weeks with concerts, open houses, special holiday displays, and great decorations throughout town.
 Stay in one of Gettysburg's comfy bed and breakfasts, do some holiday shopping, or enjoy walking through the downtown district taking in the charm of the historic town.
 Special events include a tree lighting, parade, and home tours.
 If you live nearby, you can even cut your own Christmas tree to take back home.Continue to 5 of 5 below.

 05 of 05

-Take a staycation and stay at home or book a room in a downtown hotel and enjoy the easy access to all of the city’s attractions.
-There’s so much to do in Washington DC that even if you’ve lived in the area for years, you probably haven’t seen it all.
+There is so much to do in Washington, D.C., that even if you have lived in the area for years, you probably haven’t seen it all.